 In this section, we discuss the performance of the search algorithm presented earlier for any ergodic, but possibly non-reversible Markov chain~$P$.
 For the analysis of the quantum walk~$W(P)$ we directly examine the singular value decomposition of the discriminant matrix~$D(P) = \diag(\pi)^{1/2} \cdot P \cdot \diag(\pi)^{-1/2}$.
 This matrix has the same eigenvalues as~$P$, but the singular values of~$D(P)$ may be different from the eigenvalues of $P$.
 The singular values of $D(P)$ lie in the interval~$[0,1]$.
 The vector~$v = ( \sqrt{\pi_x}\, )$ is both a left and a right eigenvector of~$D(P)$ with eigenvalue~$1$.
 Therefore, $\Span(v)$ and~$\Span(v)^\perp$ are invariant subspaces of~$D(P)$, and we may choose~$v$ to be a left and right singular vector.
 If every singular vector orthogonal to~$v$ has a singular value strictly smaller than~$1$, that is $D(P)$ has a non-zero singular value gap, then Theorem~\ref{thm-without-log-factor} and its proof stay valid when the eigenvalue gap of $P$ is replaced by the singular value gap of $D(P)$.

 The discriminant of an irreducible walk does not necessarily have non-zero singular value gap, even if it is ergodic.
-Ergodicity implies a non-zero eigenvalue gap for $P$, but there are examples of ergodic Markov chain whose discriminant has $0$ singular value gap.
-In the next proposition we show that if for every state, the Markov has a transition to itself with non-zero probability, then its discriminant has non-zero singular value gap.
+Ergodicity implies a non-zero eigenvalue gap for $P$, but there are examples of ergodic Markov chains whose discriminants have $0$ singular value gap.
+In the next proposition we show that if every state in the Markov chain has a transition to itself with non-zero probability, then its discriminant has non-zero singular value gap (the proof is given in the appendix).
 There is a standard and simple modification to any Markov chain~$P$ such that the resulting chain has this property: with some probability ~$\alpha \in (0,1)$, stay at the current state, and with probability~$1-\alpha$, make a transition according to~$P$.